-Dr. Steve Merten performs “mummy makeovers” at Pure Aesthetics to help patients restore confidence
+Dr Steve Merten performs “post pregnancy reconstructions” at Pure Aesthetics to help patients restore confidence

-Sydney, NSW – Dr. Steve Merten, a recognised leader in the field of Sydney plastic surgery, strives to help his patients achieve their cosmetic goals with natural-looking results.
-At Pure Aesthetics, his private practice, he specifically caters to the needs of mothers with individually customized mummy makeover procedures.
+Sydney, NSW – Dr Steve Merten, a recognised leader in the field of Sydney plastic surgery, strives to help his patients achieve their cosmetic goals with natural-looking results.
+At Pure Aesthetics, his private practice, he specifically caters to the needs of mothers with individually customized post pregnancy reconstruction procedures.

 - Loss of tone and shape of the breasts

 - Retained fat deposits in the abdomen and buttocks

 Dr Merten says these changes can lead to a loss of confidence, low self-esteem, a reluctance to exercise, and a lost feeling of youth for mothers.
 He points out that the skin and soft tissues of the breasts, which are full during breast-feeding, may be left loose, drooped, and empty afterward: